 The whiskey sour is a simple cocktail that’s straightforward to put together.
 Note that when you make this drink with bourbon, you can also call it a Bourbon Sour.
 Here are a few tips before you jump to the recipe below:

 - Measure 2 ounces whiskey, 1 ounce lemon juice, and ¾ ounce simple syrup.
 We prefer bourbon in our whiskey sour, but you can make it with any type of whiskey.

 - Shake all the ingredients together in a cocktail shaker until cold.
 Serve over lots of ice and enjoy!
 Try our clear ice if you want a stunning look.

-- Add an egg white if desired.
+- Optional: add an egg white if desired.
 Whiskey sours are traditionally served with a slice or orange and a cocktail cherry.
-You can also add an egg white to get a frothy foam topping: go to Whiskey Sour with Egg White.
+If desired, you can add an egg white to the cocktail shaker to get a frothy foam topping: go to Whiskey Sour with Egg White.

 Why make this whiskey sour recipe

 I wasn’t a whiskey sour fan until the drink was introduced to our family by Alex’s step-father, Joe.
 Joe is extremely % passionate about this sweet tart drink.
 When he’s entertaining, he’ll always ask: “Want a whiskey sour?”
 So of course over the years, this drink has become the standard for festive family get-togethers.

 In honor of Joe’s birthday, we created this whiskey sour recipe as an alternative to the store-bought mix he usually buys.
 Making it with fresh lemon juice, bourbon, and maple syrup makes for the very best whiskey sour recipe!
 Joe started serving it often, and it’s become a smash hit with cousins, brothers, sisters, aunts, and uncles alike.